chblanc/psail-rproj/credit-default/README.md

 # Credit Default Dataset

-A data set of default payments for a set of banking clients in Taiwan
+A data set of default payments for a set of banking customers in Taiwan

 ## Feature Set